jgriffith23/jgriffith23.github.io/_posts/2016-08-01-Love-Failure.md

 The title of this post is more aspirational than truthful.
-I definitely still worry about failing, but Hackbright is doing an amazing job of convincing me that failing is perfectly acceptable, even encouraged (to an extent).
+I definitely still worry about failing, but Hackbright is doing an amazing job of convincing me that failing is perfectly acceptable, even encouraged (to an extent, anyway; in a job, your code *will* have to work eventually, according to someone else's timeline).
 Everyone here is so supportive and smart, and no one looks down on you for having a bug, even if it's silly.
 If anything, one of the staff will say, "Oh, let me tell you about a time I had the same bug!"

 Either way, the staff are all brilliant at guiding you to solving problems